Friday, October 4, 2024

 Benefits of Canning and Freezing Food

 It was amazing to me, at that time in my life because I had grown up on store-bought jelly.
 I remember being amazed to learn about what it was like to have been raised on homemade jellies and jams.
-This post is the first of several food-storage posts I plan to write to share some of the canning experiences I have had canning and freezing fruits and vegetables.
+This post is the first of several food-storage posts I plan to write to share some of the canning experiences I have had with canning and freezing fruits and vegetables.

 I realized that growing up as a kid if anyone had asked me where milk comes from I would most probably have told them "the supermarket."
 Most people get into canning and freezing food because of the great benefits they can get from preserving their own food.
-Canning allows you to enjoy seasonal fruits in vegetables all year-round.
+Canning allows you to enjoy seasonal fruits in vegetables all year round.
 If you are thinking of taking up this time-honored way of food preservation, you might also be wondering if it's worth it, or asking yourself, why bother?
 There actually are some very real benefits to canning and freezing food so let me start with my favorite reason.

 You Can Save Money